christiansteinert/tibetan-dictionary/README.md

 * _assets: a few images that have been created for this project
 * _build/util/Lingua-BO-Wylie perl library for converting Tibetan text with Wylie transliteration into Unicode.
 This library is used to generate the lookup table that is used for converting from Wylie to Unicode
 * _build/mobile This folder contains the Cordova project for generating the Android app.
 As usual with Cordova projects this folder is a mix of source code, configuration and intermediate build artifacts.
 The buildAndroid.sh script automatically copies the web application files and the dictionary database from the webapp/ folder into the correct location inside of the Cordova project folder so that these resources are packaged into the Android application
+* _input This folder contains dictionary data that serves as basis for generating the dictionary DB

 # Application structure (folder webapp/)
 Since the application is implemented almost exclusively in Javascript, the application code for the web application and the android application is identical.